-■ Level 3 includes all metadata, including metadata that is likely to differ between replicas, particularly build farms and edge servers.
+• Level 3 includes all metadata, including metadata that is likely to differ between replicas, particularly build farms and edge servers.

-When checking individual changelists and individual tables, the rpl.checksum.change and the rpl.checksum.table configurables control when events are written to the log.
+When checking individual changelists and individual tables, the "rpl.checksum.change" on page 794 and the "rpl.checksum.table" on page 794 configurables control when events are written to the log.

-For more information, including a list of database tables associated with each level of verification, see Helix Core Server Administrator Guide.
+For more information, including a list of database tables associated with each level of verification, see Verifying replica integrity in the Helix Core Server Administrator Guide.

 -b blocksize When scanning tables, scan blocksize records per block.
 The default is 5,000.
 For each block, the server computes a block checksum and writes it as a journal note.
 Replica servers automatically verify these blocks when processing these notes.
 This option can be used with large tables on a production system as the table is unlocked between each block.
-Inspecting the results of the block verifications will reveal the location of damage that affects only part of a database table. -c changelist Compute a checksum for an individual submitted changelist.
-The checksum is written as a journal note, and replica servers automatically verify the checksum of the change when they process these notes. -l level Specify a level for checksumming; each level corresponds to a larger set of tables.
-These levels correspond to the levels used by the rpl.checksum.auto configurable. -s-t tablename Scan the specified database table. -t tables Specify the table(s) for which to compute checksums.
+Inspecting the results of the block verifications will reveal the location of damage that affects only part of a database table.
+See the example of "Database Table Block Checksums" on page 300. -c changelist Compute a checksum for an individual submitted changelist.
+The checksum is written as a journal note, and replica servers automatically verify the checksum of the change when they process these notes.
+See the example of "Changelist Checksums" on page 299. -l level Specify a level for checksumming; each level corresponds to a larger set of tables.
+These levels correspond to the levels used by the rpl.checksum.auto configurable. -s -t tablename Scan the specified database table.
+See the example of "Database Table Unload" on page 300. -t tables Specify the table(s) for which to compute checksums.
 To specify multiple tables, double-quote the list and separate the table names with spaces.
 The table names must start with "db.".
-Table names can also be separated by commas. -T tableexcludelist Compute checksums for all tables except those listed. -u filename-t tablename Unload the specified database table to a file.
-This command also writes a journal note that documents this action, and instructs replica servers to automatically unload the same table to the same file when processing these notes. -v version When unloading or scanning tables, specify the server version number to use.
-If no server version number is specified, the current server version is used. -z Compress the file when unloading a table. g-opts See "Global options" on page 685.
+Table names can also be separated by commas.
+See the example of "Database Table Checksums" on the facing page. -T tableexcludelist Compute checksums for all tables except those listed. -u filename-t tablename Unload the specified database table to a file.
+This command also writes a journal note that documents this action, and instructs replica servers to automatically unload the same table to the same file when processing these notes.

+-v version When unloading or scanning tables, specify the server version number to use.
+If no server version number is specified, the current server version is used. - z Compress the file when unloading a table. g-opts See "Global options" on page 690.

-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required N/A N/A operator super p4 journals
+Can File Arguments Use Can File Arguments Use Minimal Access Revision Specifier?
+Revision Range?
+Level Required N/A N/A operator super